 I have written in detail about the features of SGBs in India.
 You can read it to understand the details.
 But for a reminder, here is a refresher below:

-The Sovereign Gold Bonds (or SGBs or popularly called Gold bonds) are bond securities denominated in weight, i.e. grams (gms) of gold.
+Sovereign Gold Bonds (or SGBs or popularly called Gold bonds) are bond securities denominated in weight, i.e. grams (gms) of gold.
 You can invest anywhere from 1 gram to 4 kilograms of gold in SGBs.
-These come with sovereign backing and are issued by Reserve Bank of Indian (RBI) on behalf of the Indian government (to know more, check additional details via RBI’s site link).
+These come with sovereign backing and are issued by the Reserve Bank of India (RBI) on behalf of the Indian government (to know more, check additional details via RBI’s site link).

 SGBs are issued through limited-period offers that are open about 5-6 times a year (read more about the Sovereign Gold Bond schedule in India).
 At the time of opening of subscription, the investors have to pay the issue price of the series.

 The tenure of the Sovereign Gold Bonds is 8 years from the date of issue.
 But for those who do not want to stay put for 8 long years, there is an option for early exit or premature redemption of Gold Bonds.
 One can exercise this option after a lock-in period of 5 years.
 So if an SGB subscriber wants, they can redeem their investments in the 5th, 6th, 7th and 8th years (on interest payment dates).
-But remember that no redemptions are allowed before completion of the 5th year.
+But remember that no redemptions are allowed before the completion of the 5th year.

 And what to do if one wants to exit even before the 5th year?

 These gold bonds become tradeable on stock exchanges within 14-15 days of issuance.
 So the SGBs can be sold in the secondary market before the 5th year.
-But make a note of the point that the when you sell bonds on an exchange, the market price of the bond today or gold bond rate today may be lower or higher than its original price on which it was issued to you initially.
+But make a note of the point that when you sell bonds on an exchange, the market price of the bond today or gold bond rate today may be lower or higher than its original price on which it was issued to you initially.

-To check how each of the previous announced SGB Series is trading, check this link on NSE’s site.
+To check how each of the previously announced SGB Series is trading, check this link on NSE’s site.

 Now comes the best part about SGBs.